WuChao-2024/rdk_en_wuc_check_fork/docs/RDK.md

 Introduces the usage of video, image, and multimedia low-level interfaces, covering technologies and examples in image processing, audio processing, video processing, video codec/decoding, etc. The interface functions are rich and can implement complex and flexible functional requirements.

 **[Hardware Development Guide](/category/hardware_development)**
-Introduces the hardware specifications, interfaces, design files, and design guidelines for RDK X3 (X3 Family), RDK X3 Module (X3 Module Family), and RDK Ultra.
+Introduces the hardware specifications, interfaces, design files, and design guidelines for RDK X3 (Sunrise X3), RDK X3 Module (Sunrise X3 Module), and RDK Ultra.
 It provides design materials such as specifications, schematics, dimension drawings, etc.

 **[Algorithm Toolchain Development Guide](/category/toolchain_development)**
 Introduces the usage of Horizon's algorithm quantization toolchain, covering commonly used algorithm models, usage of development tools, optimization techniques, and more.